What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Discussion

 \subsection{A Vacuum of Justice: Evaluating Reparative Actions Through Justice Frameworks}

-While we categorize reparative actions by justice-oriented goals, this framing also helps us understand how these ideals are realized in practice.
-Justice frameworks are not prescriptive but serve as interpretive tools to identify shortcomings and possibilities for more meaningful redress.
+Justice frameworks not only help categorize reparative actions but also reveal how current responses fall short of meaningful accountability and redress.
+Rather than offering prescriptions, these frameworks serve as interpretive tools for identifying limitations and possibilities.
 This approach aligns with calls in Responsible AI to develop context-sensitive, relational models of accountability~\cite{metcalf2023taking}.
-Here, we examine two dimensions: how actions under \textit{Remedy} reflect principles of punitive and restorative justice, and how those under \textit{Reform} correspond to transformative justice.
+Below, we examine how actions under \textit{Remedy} reflect principles of punitive and restorative justice, and how those under \textit{Reform} correspond to transformative justice.